tcampbe/NG421_wk2_day1_OnlineStore/README.md

 ### Header
-* The Header component should have a property `shoppingCart` that is an array of Products.
+* The Header component should have a property `shoppingCart` that is an array of Product.
 * Implement a constructor and `ngOnInit`.
 * Implement dependency injection to get the `ProductService` into a property called `productService`.
 * In `ngOnInit` call `this.productService.getShoppingCart` and assign it into the `shoppingCart` property.